Menu

 The import process extracts:

-• API name and version from info section
+• Service name and description from the info section

 • Base URL from servers[0].url